chrisgrieser/obsidian-sembr/README.md

 Using semantic line breaks has three advantages:
 1. __Paragraphs are broken up into units of thought__.
 This can be helpful for writing and editing text.
 Think [Atomic Notes](https://zettelkasten.de/posts/create-zettel-from-reading-notes/) but on the level of thoughts.
 2. Most tools in Obsidian work on a per-line-basis, for example `Swap Line Up`.
 While useful for outlines, those commands are basically useless when writing prose, since your lines are actually entire paragraphs consisting of multiple sentences.
-With Semantic line breaks, every line roughly equals a sentence, so that all those __line-based commands now work on a per-sentence-basis__.
+With semantic line breaks, every line roughly equals a sentence, so that all those __line-based commands now work on a per-sentence-basis__.
 (This includes most vim commands.)
 3. __Diff Views__, for example using the [Version History Diff Plugin](https://obsidian.md/plugins?id=obsidian-version-history-diff), __become much more useful__, since they now indicate changes in sentences instead of whole paragraphs.
 [See here for a brief example.](https://github.com/bobheadxi/readable#rationale)

 [You can read more on Semantic Line Breaks here.](https://sembr.org/)